In this guide, you will find step-by-step instructions on how to reset the check engine light on 1996 and newer Suzuki vehicles.

 Suzuki engines seem to have more than average rich running problems.
 The rich condition will cause a negative fuel trim in both short and long term fuel trims.

-In addition, to check engine light, look for black smoke from engine exhaust and smell of unburnt fuel.
+Also, to check engine light, look for black smoke from engine exhaust and smell of unburnt fuel.
 This can be caused either by a dirty or faulty mass airflow sensor (MAF), stuck open fuel injector, or engine running too cold.

 Don't use anything else than MAF cleaner fluid for removing dirt buildup.